mathworks/toolboxdesign/MEX.md

 ![Version Number](https://img.shields.io/github/v/release/mathworks/toolboxdesign?label=version) ![CC-BY-4.0 License](https://img.shields.io/github/license/mathworks/toolboxdesign)

 Welcome to the MATLAB&reg; MEX Best Practice guide.
 This document offers a refined approach to seamlessly integrating MEX files into your MATLAB toolbox projects, complementing our established [MATLAB Toolbox Best Practices](README.md).
-MEX files enable you to harness the power of C or C++ functions within MATLAB, and this guide will equip you with the knowledge to maintain a consistent and efficient workflow.
+MEX files enable you to harness the power of C /C++/ Fortran functions within MATLAB, and this guide will equip you with the knowledge to maintain a consistent and efficient workflow.
 Let's explore the world of MEX integration!

 ## Overview